Lebweuh/Captcha-PHP/README.md

 Normal Captcha: Hard For Robots To Solve Through OCR__
 ![1](https://raw.githubusercontent.com/Lebweuh/Captcha-PHP/main/example%20images/cap.png)

-Plus Noisy: It Is Now Even Harder To Read It So We Decreased The Chance Of OCR Algorithms Detect What It Says__
+Plus Noisy: It Is Now Even Harder To Read It So We Decreased The Chance Of OCR Algorithms Detect What It Says<br />
 ![1](https://raw.githubusercontent.com/Lebweuh/Captcha-PHP/main/example%20images/cap2.png)

 Added Security: More Noise Equals More Secure Right?
-Now Its OCR's Time To Think__
+Now Its OCR's Time To Think<br />
 ![1](https://raw.githubusercontent.com/Lebweuh/Captcha-PHP/main/example%20images/cap3.png)

-Not Secure Enough: I Can Still See What It Says__
+Not Secure Enough: I Can Still See What It Says<br />
 ![1](https://raw.githubusercontent.com/Lebweuh/Captcha-PHP/main/example%20images/cap4.png)

-Pure Perfection: If No One Can Read The Image It Is Secure__
+Pure Perfection: If No One Can Read The Image It Is Secure<br />
 ![1](https://raw.githubusercontent.com/Lebweuh/Captcha-PHP/main/example%20images/cap5.png)

 ## **CODE EXAMPLE**